-Senior Service Project
+Senior Community Action Project

 Girls provide volunteer service to an organization or individual for a period of two weeks (a minimum of 45 hours) during the month of May.
 Each member of the Senior Class selects from a wide range of options, based on her interests.
 It’s important that students are willing to work hard and contribute to the mission of the organizations they choose.